-We are a biopharmaceutical company focused on developing potentially transformational medicines to improve the lives of patients with genomically defined cancers and rare diseases.
-Our approach is to leverage our novel target discovery engine to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and to craft highly selective and potent drug candidates that may provide significant and durable clinical responses for patients without adequate treatment options.
+We are a precision therapy company focused on genomically defined cancers, rare diseases and cancer immunotherapy.
+Our approach is to leverage our novel target discovery engine to systematically and reproducibly identify kinases that are drivers of diseases and to craft highly selective and potent drug candidates that may provide significant and durable clinical responses for patients without adequate treatment options.
 This integrated biology and chemistry approach enables us to identify, characterize and design drug candidates to inhibit novel kinase targets that have been difficult to selectively inhibit.
-By focusing on diseases in genomically defined patient populations, we believe that we will have a more efficient development path with a greater likelihood of success.
+We believe that our uniquely targeted, scalable approach empowers the rapid design and development of new treatments and increases the likelihood of success.